NanoComp/meep/doc/docs/Installation.md

 in the `meep` directory.
 And subsequently, if you are editing the sources you should include `--enable-maintainer-mode` whenever you reconfigure.
 To do this, however, you will need a number of additional packages beyond those listed above:

 -   GNU [autoconf](https://www.gnu.org/software/autoconf/autoconf.html), [automake](https://www.gnu.org/software/automake/), and [libtool](https://www.gnu.org/software/libtool/libtool.html) &mdash; these are used to create the Makefiles and configure scripts, and to build shared libraries.
--   [SWIG](http://www.swig.org/) &mdash; the Scheme/libctl interface to Meep is largely generated by a program called *SWIG* (Simple Wrapper and Interface Generator).
+-   [SWIG](http://www.swig.org/) &mdash; the Python and Scheme interfaces are largely generated by a program called *SWIG* (Simple Wrapper and Interface Generator).